dalekjs/skaro/Readme.md

   * simply exclude `src/plugins/helper` from resource glob?
   * exclude on file basis `!*.helper.js`?
   * separate directory `src/plugins-helper/`?

+* use [RemoteDebug](http://remotedebug.org/integrations/) to get access to the browsers' DevTools Console in order to provide `assert.console` and `log.console` (`dump.console`?) actions (as a first step, even if only chrome supported this, it would help) is this something for ServicePlugin?
+* use [Telemetry](https://www.npmjs.org/browse/keyword/telemetry) to gain access to Chrome's rendering data (ServicePlugin?)

 * add a [key-map](http://www.w3.org/TR/2012/WD-webdriver-20120710/#character-types) that translates "special keys" `keys.backspace = '\uE003'` (up, down, enter, esc, page-end, …) [primarily for action.sendKey] - maybe use [unicode-keymap](https://www.npmjs.org/package/unicode-keymap)
 * add `is.url.foo()`  dalekjs/dalek#40